renn0xtek9/Arithmos/CONTRIBUTING.md

       view.setAlternatingRowColors(True)
       view.setSelectionMode(QAbstractItemView.ExtendedSelection)

-* Each Orange widget module, or better still, each Python module (within reason) should have a `__name__ == '__main__'`-fenced code block that shows/tests the gist of that module in a user-friendly way.
+* Each Arithmos widget module, or better still, each Python module (within reason) should have a `__name__ == '__main__'`-fenced code block that shows/tests the gist of that module in a user-friendly way.
 * Core library objects should represent (`__repr__`) themselves in accordance